Nanda-max926/rfse-sprint-check/README.md

 - Submit solutions in a clear, organized format (preferably Markdown or plain text).
 - Only submit to the `submissions` branch; PRs to other branches will be rejected.
 - Double-check your time and space complexity calculations for accuracy.
-- Submit by the deadline communicated by the RFSE club.
+- Submit by the deadline communicated by the rfSE club.

 ## Need Help?